-Our US office is based in Atlanta, Georgia and is headed up by our US Director, Leah Garces.
+Our US office is based in Atlanta, Georgia and is headed up by our US Executive Director, Rachel Dreskin.

 We are immensely proud of what we have achieved for farm animals in the US and all over the world, thanks to the help of our supporters who make these initiatives possible:

 Thanks for listening